 I found Flodesk's email templates to be visually more engaging, and I noticed that I read more newsletters from business owners who used them.
 Flodesk comes with several pre-made templates, so setting up beautiful forms and emails was a breeze when I launched my email marketing campaigns.
 Their drag-and-drop editing feature lets you easily customize and add media.

-Automation comes into play with delivering my lead magnets and welcome email sequences.
-Plus, after drafting my weekly newsletters, I can set it to automatically publish at the best time to share based on my audience.
+Automation comes into play when delivering my lead magnets and welcome email sequences.
+Plus, after drafting my bi-weekly newsletters, I can set it to automatically publish at the best time to share based on my audience.
 Flodesk offers unlimited subscribers and emails for only $39/month.
-Try it out with their 14-day free trial and get 50% off your first year with the link above.
+Try it out with their 14-day free trial and get 50% off your first year.

 6 - Canva | Graphics